redot-src/datatables/README.md

 **Note:** This package doesn't include any CSS or JS files.
 You need to install [Tabler](https://tabler.io/) yourself, or publish the views and modify them to use your own CSS and JS files.

+**Another Note:** This packages designed to work with [Redot Dashboard](https://github.com/redot-src/laravel-dashboard), but it can be used as a standalone package.

 ## Installation

 You can install the package via composer: